ruby/www.ruby-lang.org/en/documentation/faq/6/index.md

 ### Why can't I pass a hash literal to a method: `p {}`?

-The {} is parsed as a block, not a Hash constructor.
-You can force the {}
-to be treated as an expression by making the fact that it's a parameter
+The `{}` is parsed as a block, not a `Hash` constructor.
+You can force the `{}` to be treated as an expression by making the fact that it's a parameter
 explicit: `p({})`.

 ### I can't get `def pos=(val)` to work!

-I have the following code, but I cannot use the method pos = 1.
+I have the following code, but I cannot use the method `pos = 1`.

 ~~~
 def pos=(val)